vinaya-class/vinaya-class.github.io/src/19-women-2.md

 *A secluded seat:* concealed behind a wall, a closed door, a large bush.
 Sufficient cover for sexual activity.

-This is already an offence under *Pc 44 (secluded seat)*, but this rule also covers the heavier offences.
+This is already an offense under *Pc 44 (secluded seat)*, but this rule also covers the heavier offenses.

 The bhikkhu community should investigate, hearing out the relevant individuals, and deciding on imposing the penalty or not.